CLI: Functions

 7. agent-info <agent_id>

-Displays details for a specific agent.
+Displays detailed information for a specific agent.
 Includes container status, available credits, and more.

 agents-cli agent-info 123-xyz